Scenarios#

 The main idea is simple: a scenario is another state of the same table, not a different database class.

 If a scenario already exists, you can still update selected stored matrices.
 Such operation mutates an existing scenario and does not create a new one.
+The manual workflow is documented in user guide: apply shocks.

 What is stored in a scenario#